This page will guide you on the way animations work on Pikifen, and how to make your own.

-Our frame is now good to be used in an animation, except the hitboxes are all crumpled up.
+Our sprite is now good to be used in a frame of animation, except the hitboxes are all crumpled up.
 That's right – the green bubble in the center of the sprite is the three hitboxes of this sprite, each representing one body part.
-They're all occupying the same spot.
-Click the "Edit hitboxes" button on the frame data panel.
-The bubble will receive a gentle glow, to let you know that it is currently selected.
-You can see which hitbox this is by checking the name on the top-right of the panel.
-To select a different hitbox, either click on it (without clicking a blue handle!), or use the "<" and ">" buttons.
-We can move a hitbox by dragging the central handle, and you can resize it by dragging one of the edge or corner handles.
+They're all occupying the same spot, though.
+Click the "Hitboxes" button on the sprite panel.
+One of the bubbles will receive a gentle glow and some handles, to let you know that one is the one currently selected.
+You can also tell which hitbox this is by checking the name on the top-right of the panel.
+To select a different hitbox, click on it (without clicking a blue handle!), or use the "<" and ">" buttons.
+You can move a hitbox by dragging the central handle, and you can resize it by dragging one of the edge or corner handles.
 In order to clean up the workspace so we can get a better view on how to organize the hitboxes, drag the three hitboxes away from one another.
 Now, let's take care of each one, one at a time.

-Of the three hitboxes, pick the one corresponding to the Bulborb's back, which we named "back".
-Use your mouse to place it on the Bulborb's back.
+Of the three hitboxes, pick the one corresponding to the Bulborb's back, which we named "back", and place it on the Bulborb's back.
 You should see the X and Y textboxes update as you move it around, meaning you can either position a hitbox using the mouse, or those textboxes.
 Now, you may have noticed that the hitbox doesn't cover up the creature's back that well.
-That's because the hitbox is using a default size that's not tailored exactly for the back, and we're meant to change sizes as we see fit.
-To change a hitbox's size, you can either edit the "Radius" textbox, or grab the perimeter of the hitbox and drag it around with the left mouse button.
+That's because the hitbox is using a default size that's not tailored exactly for the back, and we're meant to change hitbox sizes as we see fit.
+To change a hitbox's size, you can either edit the "Radius" textbox, or use the canvas handles.
 With a radius of 50, the hitbox fits the Bulborb's backside just fine, so simply drag it into place after you're done changing its size.

 Before we move on, we need to specify something else: the Z and the height.
 Just like the X and Y coordinates control where the hitbox is in space, so does the Z coordinate controls where it is vertically.
-Imagine the hitboxes as cylinders.
+Imagine a hitbox as a cylinder.
 0 means it starts at ground level, and higher values make it float off the ground.
 For most enemies, you can keep it simple and leave all hitboxes to start at ground level, but if you want to create, say, a Beady Long Legs, the body's hitbox will need to be above ground, and this is where you'd change it.
-The height, on the other hand, is more.
-If the height is 0, that means the hitbox has no size, and will not work.
-So, we must set its height so that the Pikmin, leaders, etc. may interact with it nicely.
-For most cases, the Bulborb included, we can once again keep it simple: simply write on this height the exact same height that your object has, if it's not already.
+As for the height, if it is 0, that means the hitbox is infinitely tall.
+This is useful for the likes of gates, to make sure Pikmin can't be thrown past them.
+But other than that, to keep things simple, you will want to set a hitbox's height to the exact same height that your object has, if it's not already.
 In the Red Bulborb's case, that's 128.
 In-game, everything will look good enough, but if you wanted an unnecessary level of realism, you would need to write more specific heights for each body part (for instance, the Bulborb's mouth is not as tall as its whole body, and starts higher above the ground).
 You can use the "Use side view" checkbox to get a side view representation of the object and the hitboxes, which is especially useful for verticality.
 Remember though: because the engine has no real side view, the object will simply be represented by a solid rectangle here.
 This side mode is just a visual aid, after all!

 Now that the "back" hitbox's positioning is all set up, let's change how it works for combat.
 There are three radio buttons labeled as the "Hitbox type".
 Bulborbs can't attack with their backsides when idling, and their backs are definitely present when on the "idle" pose, so it's neither an attack nor a disabled hitbox.
 So, the hitbox type to pick here is "Normal".
 Remember how the backside is meant to suffer extra damage from Pikmin attacks?
 We can set that on the defense multiplier.
 "1" means that hitbox has a defense of 100%, so it takes full damage, while "0.8" means the hitbox only has 80% defense, meaning it takes a bit more damage than normal.
 "0.8" seems like a good value for this hitbox, but lower than that could start to make the backside too weak.
 Remember to experiment when creating your own enemies.
 Before we move on to the next hitbox, check the "Pikmin can latch" checkbox because Pikmin are indeed meant to latch on to a Bulborb's back.